 Voiced By: Not Applicable

 Dr. Arkham is the resident school counselor at Super Hero High School.
 He is infamous for repeating himself as much in print as he did in person.
+He also isn't inclined to technology and often needs help with turning on his computer, shutting off his phone, opening his door, and fixing his calculator.
 Arkham's office is dark and dusty but filled with several photos of him shaking hands with famous super heroes, a life-sized suit of armor, and towering piles of books everywhere.
 On his desk were a collection of globes, a dusty old typewriter, and a partially finished jigsaw puzzle of the human brain.
 In addition to counseling, Arkham also writes self-help books for teenage superheroes like the series "The Mind and Manners of the Adolescent Super Hero."
 He is currently writing volume five.
 As part of Wonder Woman continuing to attend Super Hero High, Hippolyta required an assurance she would behave in accordance with her upbringing.
 Principal Waller assigned Wonder Woman to weekly sessions with Dr. Arkham.